-You qualify for the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$6,550 limit for the calendar year.
+You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$7,400 limit for the calendar year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.

 During this stage, the plan will pay most of the cost for your drugs.
+You will pay:

-- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - \circ either Coinsurance of 5% of the cost of the drug - $\circ -or \$3.70$ for a generic drug or a drug that is treated like a generic and \\$9.20 for all other drugs. - Our plan pays the rest of the cost.
+- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - \circ either Coinsurance of 5% of the cost of the drug - $\circ -or$ \$4.15 for a generic drug or a drug that is treated like a generic and \$10.35 for all other drugs.

-SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them
+SECTION 8 Part D Vaccines.
+What you pay for depends on how and where you get them